Many

 in cave-like rooms!

-overall equalisation to the reverberation tail.
+some kind of overall equalisation to the reverberation tail.

 KNOBS